-Over the last several years the Ball Canning folks have brought a handful of canning appliances to market.
+Over the last decade, the Ball Canning folks have brought a handful of canning appliances to market.
 The first was the FreshTECH Jam and Jelly Maker in the summer of 2012.
 The FreshTECH Automatic Home Canning System was the thing during the 2014 canning season.
 And now, we have the Ball FreshTECH Electric Water Bath Canner and Multi-Cooker.
-The folks at Ball Canning sent me one recently and I’m here today with an Electric Water Bath Canner review for you!

 This electric canner is exactly what I know a number of you have been hoping for.
 It’s a giant pot that has an independent element so that you can move your processing pot off your stove top and over to the counter.